robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-06/README.md

 Segments are files that contain a subset of messages for a given topic partition.
 At any given point in time, there is always an active segment, which is the file that is currently being written to for the underlying partition.
 Over time, the active segments will reach their size threshold and become inactive.
 Only once a segment is inactive will it be eligible for cleaning.

-[^note]:
-    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
-    This footnote also has been made with a different syntax using 4 spaces for new lines.

 > # NOTE
 > Uncompacted records are sometimes referred to as **dirty**.
 The log cleaner is a process that performs compaction on dirty logs, which benefits both the brokers, by increasing available disk space, and the Kafka Streams clients, by reducing the number of records that need to be replayed in order to rebuild a state store.